Interim Armored Vehicle: Proposals

 In its evaluations, the Army noted that it found neither the wheeled nor the tracked candidates to have any definitive edge over the other.
 All else being equal, wheeled vehicles generally have less internal volume.
 However, the Army found the wheeled submissions had adequate space for its requirements.
 No significant differences in weight or mobility over terrain were seen.

 In November 2000, the Army awarded the IAV contract to GM-GDLS.
 At $4 billion, the deal was the largest combat vehicle purchase since the Bradley Fighting Vehicle program in 1980.
 In its decision, the Army cited the LAV's greater mobility, particularly its high speed on paved roads.
 The Army was also impressed by the LAV's armor which, in its baseline configuration, could resist 14.5 mm rounds.

-The service rejected a split buy of the M8 AGS offered by UDPL, citing the system's lower top speed and different maintenance requirements.
+The service rejected a split buy of the M8 AGS offered by UDLP, citing the system's lower top speed and different maintenance requirements.
 The service said a single fleet would simplify maintenance and allow units to "move as a fighting unit."

-At the same time as the contract award, the Army announced a 16-month schedule slip due to additional development work required on the Mobile Gun System and Fire Support Vehicle.
+At the same time as the contract award, the Army announced a 16-month schedule slip due to additional development work required on the MGS and fire support vehicle.
 The NBC vehicle also required additional integration work.
 The schedule slippage displeased Shinseki, who pressed GM–GDLS to hasten their work.

-In December 2000, UDPL filed a challenge to the contract award, forcing the Army to issue a stop-work order.
-In its protest, UDLP said it's vehicles would be ready one to two years earlier at about half the cost of GM-GDLS's proposal.
-UDLP also alleged that Army officials had unfairly aided GM-GDLS's proposal by permitting the company to substitute its Stryker ATGM variant for the Mobile Gun System variant due to a two-year schedule slippage in the latter.
+In December 2000, UDLP filed a challenge to the contract award, forcing the Army to issue a stop-work order.
+In its protest, UDLP said its vehicles would be ready one to two years earlier at about half the cost of GM-GDLS's proposal.
+UDLP also alleged that Army officials had unfairly aided GM-GDLS's proposal by permitting the company to substitute its Stryker ATGM variant for the MGS variant due to a two-year schedule slippage in the latter.

 The GAO denied UDLP's protest of the award in April 2001.

 In February 2002, the Army formally renamed the IAV as the "Stryker" after two unrelated U.S. soldiers who posthumously received the Medal of Honor: Private First Class Stuart S. Stryker, who died in World War II, and Specialist Four Robert F. Stryker, who died in the Vietnam War.